dotnet/docs/docs/core/diagnostics/logging-tracing.md

 ---
-title: .NET Core Logging or Tracing
+title: Logging and tracing - .NET Core
 description: An introduction to .NET Core Logging or Tracing.
 author: sdmaclea
 ms.author: stmaclea
 ms.date: 08/05/2019
 ---
-# .NET Core Logging and Tracing
+# .NET Core logging and tracing

 Logging and tracing are really two names for the same technique.
 The simple technique has been used since the early days of computers.
 It simply involves instrumenting an application to write output to be consumed later.

-## Why Logging and Tracing?
+## Reasons to use logging and tracing

 This simple technique is surprisingly powerful.
 It can be used in situations where a debugger fails: